evapumar/openshift/install/README.md

 If you are going to create a cluster in an already existing VPC then you need to create your AWS Cloud9 environment inside a public subnet of your VPC.

-Now you need to create a new Access Key in your Security Credentials and configure your AWS Cloud9 terminal:
+Disable AWS managed temporary credentials in AWS Cloud9 settings.
+Now you need to create a new Access Key in your AWS IAM Security Credentials and then configure your AWS Cloud9 terminal:
 ```bash
 aws configure

 ```
-Please remember to disable temporary credentials in AWS Cloud9.

 Now generate an SSH key pair.
 ```bash